 Pay Close Attention to Formatting:

 It’s easy to get carried away when you’re writing a case study, so make sure to pay close attention to formatting.
+Formatting is part of the research process and communicates professionalism.
 Nobody wants an article with sloppy grammar or poor sentence structure because that will just look bad on your brand.
+Case study research from BMC Med Res Methodol and Crowe S emphasizes that consistent structure, grammar, and flow improve reader comprehension.

 Talk About the Strategy: